se-for-sci/se-for-sci.github.io/content/week2/debugging.md

 import logging
 ```

-Next we get a logger, these are usually given names that match the package they
+Next we get a logger, these are usually given globally unique names that match
-are in (globally unique).
-If there is no logger to match, one is created.
+their package name.
+If the name doesn't match an existing logger, a new one is
+created.

 ```python
 log = logging.getLogger("unique")